-The MA in Professional Communication program consists of two years of study with an annual on-campus residency at the beginning of each year.
+The MA in Professional Communication is a 36 credit, 2 year, blended program with an annual on-campus residency at the beginning of each year.
 Faculty who have an expert, real-world experience provides a solid foundation of advanced professional and technical skills that underpin effective leadership in an increasingly communication-driven world.

 The program provides a broad understanding of communication as a human activity.
 Graduates will be able to function in environments that require effective team-work, adaptability, strategic planning, intercultural mediation, and a sophisticated understanding of interpersonal discourse.
 Additionally, they will excel in the integration of written and verbal communications with digital technologies.